 If you reach your quota limit on CPUs for example, you will not be able to create more instances or Kubernetes nodes until your usage comes down or your quota is increased.

 This quota can be requested to be changed through the quota management panel in your account.
 We are generally happy to increase user quotas after a period of proving that existing account quota is being handled correctly.

 If you remove resources by, for example, deleting a Kubernetes node pool, this should be reflected on your quota in a few minutes once the system completes its reconciliation steps.

 Requesting a quota increase

-To request a quota increase, navigate to the Quota page in your account and click on "Request quota increase" in the top right:
+To request a quota increase, navigate to the Quota page in your account and click on the "Request quota increase" button in the top right:

 If your quota does not appear correct